amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-04-18-how-i-write.md

 ![fish ladders]({{ site.url }}/assets/img/2018/04/fish-ladders.jpg)

 <blockquote>
-"No tears in the writer, no tears in the reader.
-No surprise in the writer, no surprise in the reader."
+No tears in the writer, no tears in the reader.
+No surprise in the writer, no surprise in the reader.
 <footer>–Robert Frost</footer>
 </blockquote>